gogirlorganisation/thegirlcode.github.io/README.md

 - [Here's](https://jameshfisher.com/2017/08/30/how-do-i-make-a-full-width-iframe/) where I got the hack for maintaining the aspect ratio for the Youtube iframes.
 - [Querystring parser](https://gomakethings.com/getting-all-query-string-values-from-a-url-with-vanilla-js/) used in `workshop.js`.

-## TODO

-- [ ] Gyan Bharti Workshop project section
-- [ ] Use document fragment to render team divs on about page